 Meet up at Exit 4B the Hilton Plaza West.
 Please arrive at the Meeting point 20 minutes before departure time. we will depart at 8:30 AM Sharp.

-Step into history at Wakayama Castle, a beautifully preserved Japanese fortress set atop a hill offering panoramic views of Wakayama City.
-Travelers can explore the castle’s main keep, stroll through its stone walls and gardens, and admire traditional architecture that reflects Japan’s feudal era.
-Inside, the castle museum showcases artifacts, samurai armor, and historical exhibits, providing insight into the region’s rich heritage.
-Surrounding grounds feature seasonal blooms and scenic pathways, making it an ideal destination for history enthusiasts, photographers, and families.
+Step into history at Wakayama Castle, a beautifully preserved Japanese fortress perched on a hill with panoramic views of Wakayama City.
+Visitors can explore the castle’s impressive main keep, wander through ancient stone walls, and stroll across scenic gardens that reflect the elegance of Japan’s feudal era.
+Inside, the castle museum displays fascinating artifacts, samurai armor, and historical exhibits that offer deeper insight into the region’s heritage.
+The surrounding grounds, filled with seasonal flowers and peaceful walking paths, make it a perfect destination for history lovers, photographers, and families alike.

-Kuroshio Market, located in Wakayama City, Japan, is a vibrant seafood market where visitors can experience fresh seafood and local culinary delights.
-The market features a variety of food stalls and restaurants offering dishes like sushi and sashimi made from freshly caught fish.
-It also hosts seafood auctions and demonstrations, providing a lively atmosphere and a glimpse into traditional seafood practices.
-Additionally, Kuroshio Market showcases other regional products and specialties, making it a popular destination for both tourists and locals.
+Kuroshio Market is a lively seafood market where visitors can experience the freshest seafood and local culinary specialties.
+The market is filled with food stalls and restaurants serving delicious dishes such as sushi and sashimi prepared from freshly caught fish.
+One of the highlights is the exciting tuna-cutting demonstrations and seafood auctions, which give travelers a glimpse into Japan’s traditional seafood culture.
+In addition to seafood, the market also offers a variety of regional products and local delicacies, making it a vibrant destination for both tourists and locals seeking authentic flavors of Wakayama.

 For a full refund, cancel at least 24 hours before the scheduled departure time.